 If your teen is cutting or self-harming, it’s time for therapy.
 Do not wait to see if it gets better.
-Find a good therapist by asking a doctor, teacher, or guidance counselor for referrals.
+Find a good therapist by asking a guidance counselor, doctor, teacher, or religious leader for referrals.

-Not every therapist is a good fit for every team.
-Even if your pediatrician who has never steered you wrong swears a particular therapist is a miracle worker, they might not be a good fit in personality or approach for your teen.
+Not every therapist is a good fit for every teen.
+Even if your pediatrician who has never steered you wrong swears a particular therapist is a miracle worker, that therapist might not be a good fit in personality or approach for your teen.
 So while it’s okay to require your teen to show up to therapy, don’t make them continue to visit a therapist they don’t like.
-Instead, ask them to commit to three sessions with a therapist, and if they still dislike the therapist, try three sessions with a new therapist, etc.
+Instead, ask them to commit to three sessions with a therapist, and if they still dislike the therapist, to try three sessions with a new therapist, etc.

 Consider family therapy.
 Self harm in the family is disruptive and often the most natural responses (panic, punishment, etc) from loving parents can inadvertently perpetuate the cycle of self harm.
 Lean on professionals to help guide you through this tough season of parenting.

 Kids and teens are often distressed by their acting out because they don’t know why they are doing it.
 The role of the therapist is often one of interpreting for the family: helping kids and parents understand what’s really happening, so the family can work with the underlying challenges instead of the behavior.
-This reduces anxiety for child and parents, gives the kids a voice to communicate what they need to, and often resolves or reduces the problem behavior.
+Leaning on a therapist as translator for awhile reduces anxiety for both teens and parents, gives kids a voice to communicate what they need to, and often resolves or reduces problem behavior.